franck-benault/check-database-schema/README.md

 # This is a comment following by an empty line

 database exists
-table FOO exists
+Table FOO exists
-table FOO2 exists
+Table FOO2 exists
 #
 #better in one line
-tables FOO,FOO2 exit
+Tables FOO,FOO2 exit
 #
-table FOO3 does not exist
+Table FOO3 does not exist
-table FOO4 does not exist
+Table FOO4 does not exist
+#better in one line
+Tables FOO,FOO2 does not exit
 # End file
 ```